Accessibility at UNOG

 UNOG is investing great efforts to improve physical accessibility to the Palais des Nations for persons with disabilities.
 UNOG has made 18 out of its 45 elevators fully accessible in all the different buildings that constitute the Palais des Nations, 11 of which have also been equipped with Braille keys, and 6 of which have been equipped with audio, announcing floors in two languages (English, French).
 UNOG has further implemented wheelchair access to 13 restrooms in key areas of the different office buildings and the conference facilities, including the Cafeteria, and improved the signage, indicating accessible restroom and elevators, throughout the premises.
 Finally, several interpreter booths, stages, podiums, doors and gates have also been made fully accessible.
 Temporary access ramps and mobile mini-elevators are available upon request and priority parking spaces for persons with disabilities have been allocated.

-Physical accessibility has been fully integrated in project activities and the detailed implementation plan of UNOG’s renovation project, the Strategic Heritage Plan (INSERT LINK TO SHP PAGE ON UNOG WEBSITE).
+Physical accessibility has been fully integrated in project activities and the detailed implementation plan of UNOG’s renovation project, the Strategic Heritage Plan.
 The project implementation will identify and eliminate barriers that prevent persons with disabilities from making full use of the premises and their surroundings and will comply with international standards.

 To make it easier for persons with disabilities to find accessible doors, elevators and restrooms, a map of the premises has been developed, which clearly highlights the accessible features outlined above.